ebot7/javascript-sdk/README.md

-# ebot7 SDK
+# e-bot7 SDK

-ebot7 Software Development Kit(SDK) is a typescript/nodejs thin client for the ebot7 application platform public endpoints.
+The e-bot7 Software Development Kit (SDK) is a typescript/nodejs thin client for the e-bot7 application platform public endpoints.

-The SDK provides clients for consuming endpoints for:
+The SDK provides clients for consuming endpoints for the following:

-- Bots,
+- Bots
-- Messages,
+- Messages
-- Conversations and
+- Conversations
-- External-Conversations
+- External conversations

-exposed by the application platform interfaces.
+These endpoints are exposed by the application platform interfaces.

 ## Installation

-Add this package to your project by running:
+Add this package to your project by running command:

 `npm install @ebot7/sdk --save`